p-alik/gearmand/docs/libgearman/examples.rst

 gearman_execute() with reducer function
 ---------------------------------------

-In this example we call the function word_split and tell it to reduce its results with the function count.
+In this example we call the function count and tell it to map values using word_split.

 .. literalinclude:: examples/gearman_execute_map_reduce.c
   :language: c